Prandtl number dependence of rotating internally heated convection: Setup

 To guarantee numerical accuracy, we ensure that both sides of the equation do not deviate by more than 1\%.
 This criterion provides a more stringent resolution constraint than those based solely on the mean Kolmogorov or Batchelor scales, yet it is recognized as sufficient for characterizing thermal convection \citep{stevens2010radial}.

-We use the resolutions of \cite{ostilla2025ihc}, which satisfy the criteria above for all $Pr$.
+We base our resolutions on the values used \cite{ostilla2025ihc}, which satisfy the criteria above for all $Pr$.
+These yield grids from $288^2\times144$ points to the largest grid of $384^2\times512$.
+As a general rule, the number of points in the vertical direction increases as $E$ becomes smaller, while the number of points in the horizontal direction does not vary as much because the required periodicity length $\Gamma$ decreases with $R$, so grid resolution is increased despite keeping the same number of points.
 In the most adverse cases, the discretisation used in this manuscript has a maximum point distance of $1.5$ Kolmogorov length-scales.
 In the non-rotating case, the upper thermal boundary layer, whose extent can be estimated by $\langle\overline{T}\rangle/(\frac{1}{2}+\wT)$ is resolved by at least six points.
 As rotation increases, the number of points in the $z$ direction must be increased to resolve the increasingly thinner Ekman (velocity) boundary layers.
+A full list of all the resolutions used for the new simulations can be found in Appendix \ref{sec:appb}.

 For $Pr=0.3$ and $Pr=3$, simulations are initialised from initial conditions at $Pr=1$ with the same ($R$,$E$) parameter values, while for $Pr=0.1$ and $Pr=10$ they are started from the $Pr=0.3$ and $Pr=3$ cases respectively.
 After transients, statistics are collected for a time interval of length $t_{av}$ which ensure that the time-averaged values of $\T$ and $\wT$ are less than 1$\%$ different from those corresponding to half the run-time.
 In general $t_{av}$ depends on both $Pr$ and $R$, as the flow becomes faster with increasing $R$ (decreasing the necessary averaging time) but increases with $Pr$ as the flow becomes slower.